 What should a safety save include?

 Specific location: Without a specific location, it may be difficult to figure out where the problem exists.
-For example, you’d rather get a submission that says: “bin A451 in aisle 102 is really dirty” than one that says: “messy bin in aisle 102.”
+For example, you’d rather get a safety save that says: “bin A451 in aisle 102 is really dirty” than one that says: “messy bin in aisle 102.”

 Full description: Having a detailed description of the observed hazards or inefficiencies can help the person reading a safety save better understand the problem.
-Teach workers how to elaborate so you can address issues more effectively.
+Teach workers how to elaborate in their safety saves so you can address issues more effectively.

 You can teach workers how to write helpful safety observations during the onboarding process.
 That way, you can ensure that your team provides helpful feedback from the start.
 This also has the benefit of showing new hires the value you place on safety.